-Torrenting anonymously, using Kodi, accessing US Netflix, Hulu or other geo-restricted services and protecting your privacy online are all common reasons for using a Virtual Private Network, more commonly know as a VPN.
-There’s no single outright best VPN service for everyone as each provider has pros and cons and which you chose should depend on your intended use.
+Torrenting anonymously, using Kodi, accessing US Netflix, Hulu or other geo-restricted services and protecting your privacy online are all common reasons for using a Virtual Private Network, more commonly known as a VPN.
+There’s no single outright best VPN service for everyone as each provider has pros and cons and which you choose should depend on your intended use.
 We’ve rounded up some of the most highly rated and popular providers in our comparison table.

 |$8.32||Very fast, easy to use, great security & customer service.
 Worth the extra money.||78||30 Day money back guarantee, 3 months free with 12 month plan||Read review||Visit website|

 |$5.75||Great security (zero logs kept, kill switch, DNS leak protection), fast speeds and good value||50+||550+ servers, works with Netflix, Live chat support||Read review||Visit website|

 |$5.00||An impressive VPN, competively priced.||64||Free Trial, supports Windows, Mac, Apple and Android, claims to be the fastest VPN.||Read review||Visit website|